Construction industry of India: Future challenges

 India's population is expected to increase to 1.7 billion by 2050, and the results show that this will put a lot of pressure on people.
-India is facing a problem of inefficiency, which may pose a major problem, the future of the construction industry and the development of its infrastructure.
+India is facing a problem of inefficiency, which may pose a major problem, the future of the construction industry and world and the development of its infrastructure.
 However, India's efficiency is very serious, which may be due to the underdeveloped labor force and the time and cost overruns faced by each project.